The Moto G Power is a phone battery behemoth that costs only $250

 - Moto G Stylus has a built-in stylus.

-- Moto G Power comes in Smoke Black, the Moto G Stylus is Mystic Indigo.
+- Moto G Power comes in Smoke Black; the Moto G Stylus in Mystic Indigo.

 Moto G Power has a hole-punch display